thunderbird/developer-docs/add-ons/updating/tb78/convert-legacy.md

 * **interfaces** it should no longer be necessary to use binary interfaces, as binary components are deprecated for a long time.
 To access custom methods on JS-implemented classes from an experiment, use `.wrappedJSObject` to get access to the raw JS implementation.
 * **component**, **contract** [see section 'Replacing XPCOM registration' below](#replacing-xpcom-registration).
 * **category** use [`nsICategoryManager`](https://developer.mozilla.org/en/XPCOM_Interface_Reference/nsICategoryManager) through an experiment
 * **content**, **skin**, **resource** it is no longer easily possible to assign chrome://- and resource://-URLs from add-ons.
-However, all files of an add-on are now available through moz-extension:// URLs by default.
-To generate such URLs, use [`browser.runtime.getURL`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/getURL) or `extension.baseURL` from an experiment.
+However, all files of an add-on are now available through moz-extension://-URLs by default.
+To generate such URLs, use [`browser.runtime.getURL`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/getURL) or `extension.getURL` from an experiment.
 Some WebExtension APIs also accept relative paths and generate suitable URLs automatically.
+Not all native components support moz-extension://-URLs, though – experiments can use `extension.rootURI.resolve` to get a raw file://-URL instead.
 * **locale** localization for WebExtensions is handled using the [`i18n` API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n), which uses a single `messages.json` file to store translations.
 * **style** use an experiment to monitor open windows, and inject the style through that experiment
 * **overlay** [see section 'Replacing Overlays' below](#replacing-overlays).